China: Geography

-China's climate is mainly dominated by dry seasons and wet monsoons, which lead to pronounced temperature differences between winter and summer.
+China's climate is dominated by dry seasons and wet monsoons, which lead to pronounced seasonal temperature differences.
 In the winter, northern winds coming from high-latitude areas are cold and dry; in summer, southern winds from coastal areas at lower latitudes are warm and moist.
+The northwestern deserts receive as little as 50 mm of rainfall annually, while much of southern China exceeds 1000 mm.
+Eastern China is well-suited for agriculture, with two or three harvests per year.
+The south is dominated by rice farming, while the north grows crops such as wheat and maize.